HebaruSan/AtomicTech-Inc.-Junkyards/README.md

 LV-N "Nerv" now has an Alternator that produces 0.3125 units of EC per second.

 LV-N now has a significant bump in its ISP numbers!
+(Fix Coming Soon^TM)

 All Pods now have an emergency fuel cell.
 Please note that this cell is 67% as efficient as the radially mounted fuel cell.